nycpivot/tdp-core/packages/app/cypress/README.md

 The credentials used to connect to this cluster can be found [in the vault](https://runway-vault-sfo.eng.vmware.com/ui/vault/secrets/runway_concourse/show/esback/gke).
 The service account used to connect to the cluster is `tap-gui` that is available in the `tap-gui` namespace.

+## Authentication to Auth0 in the tests

+In order to test Auth0 login, an Auth0 account has been created with the user `esback.e2e@gmail.com` account.
+The credentials for this user can be found in [Vault](https://runway-vault-sfo.eng.vmware.com/ui/vault/secrets/runway_concourse/show/esback/e2e) under the `john_doe_password` key.

+A refresh token is used and stored in a cookie to emulate an authentication.
+The Auth0 account has been configured so that this token should not expire.

 ## Authentication to Google in the tests

 In order to test k8s rbac features, an external Google user has been created.
 Its email address is `esback.e2e.usera@gmail.com` and its password can be found in [Vault](https://runway-vault-sfo.eng.vmware.com/ui/vault/secrets/runway_concourse/show/esback/e2e).